 Show me a sign for good, That those who hate me may see it and be ashamed, Because You, LORD, have helped me and comforted me.

 — Psalm 86:17

 Flying is something I really wasn't used to nor cared much for either.
-After committing to the trip it was announced that we would be taking 3 flights to get there and during the trip at some point we would be taking a 4 seater bush plane and landing on a grass landing strip to access a town which was a 40 minute flight west of Guatemala city.
+After committing to the trip it was announced that we would be taking three flights to get there and during the trip at some point we would be taking a four seater bush plane and landing on a grass landing strip to access a town which was a 40-minutes flight west of Guatemala city.

 The flights to Guatemala city were gratefully uneventful and I really didn't get too nervous until we got to the TACA international flight in Florida and the stewardesses supposedly spoke English but I couldn't understand a word of it.
 The reality of being somewhere where I could not be understood frightened me.

 It also wasn't discovered until after the commitment that Guatemala is one of the most violent Latin American Countries this side of the planet.
 According to the"Economist"1